The Family (sketch): Background

 "The Family" sketch was created and written by Dick Clair and Jenna McMahon.
 They originally had Burnett in mind to play Mama and have a guest star to play Eunice.
 However, Burnett decided that she wanted to play Eunice and wanted to give the part of Mama to Lawrence.
-Burnett also decided to do the sketch southern because of her own Texas background.
-The writers were so displeased with these adjustments that during the first run-through, they threw down their pads and pencils and stormed out of the rehearsal hall.
-They complained that the sketch was ruined and that it would offend the South.
-After airing to an enormously favorable viewer response, however, Clair and McMahon wound up writing the sketches for the rest of the run of the show.
+Burnett also decided that the cast would play the characters in the sketch as Southern, channeling her own Texas background.
+Clair and McMahon were so displeased with these adjustments that during the first run-through, they threw down their pads and pencils and stormed out of the rehearsal hall.
+They complained that the sketch was ruined, and that it would offend the South.
+After airing to an enormously favorable viewer response, however, Clair and McMahon wrote the sketches for the rest of the run of the show.

 Premise

 Among plot techniques, "The Family" uses: (A) satire and observational comedy, as the sketch subtly pokes fun at real-life occurrences and real-life human behaviors, inflating them and making fun of them; (B) comedy of manners, as the characters satirize the behaviors of blue-collar, working-class southerners and speak in exaggerated southern drawls.